La-nariz-de-monet/Modeling/README.md

 # General Objectives
 * Understand the Turing Machine
 * Simulate the Turing Machine
-* Implement the binary sum
+* Implement the binary sum in a Turing Machine

 # System Architecture
 * A **tape** for the simbols from some alphabet